ayeecan/miscScripts/README.md

 # Miscellaneous Scripts

-A bunch of miscellanous scripts for Maya
+A bunch of miscellaneous scripts for Maya

 ## cleanKey.py